PHaNtoMzX77/Wave/README.md

   - Memory: 8 gigabytes (GB) of RAM.
   - Storage: 6 gigabytes (GB) of free space.
   - Graphics: DirectX 11 or later with dedicated driver.
-  - An stable internet connection for installation and use.
+  - An stable internet connection to install and use.
 ```

 You'll also need to download the online installer, once downloaded open up Windows Explorer and right click on the file, then click on 'Properties' and check 'Unblock'.